Skip to main content

 While the algorithms are not published publicly, we know some of the variables that factor in, including:

-• Short Call Duration - Downstream voice carriers tend to raise concerns if the short call duration percentage exceeds 15%.
-A traffic measurement looking at the percentage of calls under six seconds relative to the total call volume.
-Hence, calls under 6 seconds can be indicative of unconsented or unwanted calls.
+• Short Call Duration - Downstream voice carriers tend to raise concerns if the short call duration percentage exceeds 15% of all of your outbound calls.
+It is a traffic measurement looking at the percentage of calls under six seconds relative to the total call volume.
+Hence, calls under 6 seconds can be indicative of non-consent or unwanted calls.

-• Other indicators that hint to the carriers whether these are wanted phone calls.
+• Any other indicators that hint to carriers that these are unwanted phone calls.

 Another factor is some knowledge of who the call belongs to.
 If you are an established, legitimate business that claims the phone number as yours - you are much less likely to be a scammer in the eyes of the algorithm.